Going global: Linda Peters on advising world leaders on the future

 So they know that you have bothered to take the time to understand them and to understand what's important to them.
 I do come from a different society, right?
 I live in the United States.
 It's a Western culture and it is different, but hopefully my credentials also give me the authority to talk about the subject and that is not threatening to them from a cultural respect.

 Stan Grant: And you've also raised something I think that is fundamental here and that is that, information does not come in a vacuum.
 It is informed by its own prejudice.
 It is informed by the way that information is collected.
 The questions that are asked.
 Who is prioritised.
-All of those things feed into this as well, so how do you extract that value judgment from the information that you were seeking?
+All of those things feed into this as well, so how do you extract that value judgement from the information that you were seeking?

 Linda Peters: Yeah, that's, that's really an iterative process.
 You know, when you first go in and start looking at data, you don't know what you're going to find.
 You don't know if a certain data set coming from an entity, be that a utility company or, a, a ministry of health, like, you know, how rich is that data, how complete is that data?
 How current is that data?
 So you're going to have to iterate through all of those different data sets and see, what's going to reveal the information and help you start to establish the patterns.
 As geographers we always look for patterns.